New York - Hospital Regulatory & Mandatory Reporting Guide

 • Litigation-ready medical chronologies with event-sequence precision

-• Standards-of-care and escalation analysis tied to hospital operations
+• Standards-of-care and escalation analysis tied to New York NYPORTS, quality-assurance, infection-control, and reporting duties

 • Physiological causation analysis in deterioration and rescue-failure cases